English & Media

 Accommodation, Resourcing and Facilities

-There are nine specialist English and Media teachers.
+There are ten specialist English and Media teachers.
 The department is housed in a self-contained block with seven classrooms.
 It is equipped with its own computer suite and interactive whiteboards, and a growing range of ICT resources.

 Extra-curricular provision: Currently we offer a creative writing club for all year groups, participation in the reading champions programme, coursework and revision clinics.